josephwright/josephwright.github.io/_posts/2011-11-06-writing-a-curriculum-vitae-in-latex-part-2.md

 ```
 <!-- {% endraw %} -->

 Here, I'm setting two lengths to control the tables, with the only hard-coded part being the text I use to set the left-hand side width.
-I use the longest entry I'm going to use: in my case this is ‘Professional bodies’.
+I use the longest entry I'm going to use: in my case this is 'Professional bodies'.

 I then need the tables themselves.
 As they are all the same, it makes sense to set them up as a new kind of environment